Northern India & Nepal

 - Read more reasons to book with Bookmundiless

-No additional cancellation fees apply for this Northern India & Nepal tour.
-You can cancel the tour up to 62 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
-No refund applies for cancellations within 61 days of departure.
+No additional cancellation fees apply for this Highlights of Northern India & Nepal tour.
+You can cancel the tour up to 93 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
+No refund applies for cancellations within 92 days of departure.

-VisaFor this Northern India & Nepal tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
-We recommend to check with your local embassies representing the countries that you are travelling to, as part of this itinerary.
+VisaFor this Highlights of Northern India & Nepal tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
+We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.

 COVID-19 Safety MeasuresThis trip incorporates the following COVID-19 measures: